To create an audit trail, follow the money.

 You or your bookkeeper should:

-2. Make a bank deposit and in the deposit window, show the cash was not deposited by completing the bottom line of the deposit window.
-This may create a nil bank deposit if you you took all the cash ... or "deposited" the cash to your cash account (instead of your business bank account) so you can show how it was spent.
+2. Make a bank deposit.
+In the deposit window, select the customer payment from the list of outstanding deposits.
+Next, show the cash was not deposited to the bank by completing the bottom line of the deposit window.
+This will create a nil bank deposit if you took all the cash; or a partial bank deposit if only part of the funds were deposited.
+You can code the cash not deposited to your cash account (instead of your business bank account) so you can show how it was spent, or code it to Owner's Draw if you spent it all on personal lifestyle expenses.

 Let's suppose you do spend your own personal funds on business purchases or even put something on your personal credit card (No ... don't even think about having an account in your books for your personal credit card ... remember what I said above - don't mix business and personal funds!) ...

-... and you want to be paid back.
+... and you want the business to pay you back.
 You don't want to make a capital investment in your business at this time.
 You'd prefer the cash back.
 (I know you're not going to make a habit of this right?)

 Right about now you are probably wondering, "How do you invoice yourself for business expenses?
 Is there a way to get my personal funds back and still provide an audit trail?"